Fusion dance: History

-in 2004, Lindy Booty, a weekend event held in both San Francisco and Sacramento, was a Lindy Hop event that likely had a strong influence on the growth of Fusion.
+There were also several events that influenced the Fusion community before the name "Fusion" was used.
+For example, Lindy Booty, a weekend Lindy Hop event held in both San Francisco and Sacramento in 2004, likely had a strong influence on the growth of Fusion.
 The event featured a significant amount of non-Lindy Hop music (Blues, Rock 'n' Roll, and a smattering of other styles), encouraging dancers to fuse their Lindy Hop movements with other styles of music.
 Similar influences probably came from other Lindy Hop events and possibly some non-Lindy Hop events as well.

 Technique

 Fusion dance may employ any dance technique, or arbitrary combination of techniques, associated with any type of dance.
 It usually incorporates dance partnering techniques such as connection, extension-compression, and frame, and may also utilise other techniques such as ballet technique, contact improvisation, and popping.

 In a typical dance, a lead-follow approach is used in which one partner prompts moves and the other responds to them.
 To a greater extent than many other dance forms, fusion decouples the dance roles from their historically associated genders.
 Fusion culture also places significant emphasis on consent between partners.